OwlBawl/Ajax-Systems-homekit-full-support-esphome-ESP8266/README.md

 As i studied in process - for Wemos D1 mini it's safe to use for soldering: D1,D2,D5,D6,D7
 (they are not triggered at boot and can be input / otput).

-HA version based on the work of **akarpenkoua** with tiny changes (inverted state nedded for correct work).
+HA version based on the work of **akarpenkoua** with tiny changes (inverted state needed for correct work).
 https://github.com/akarpenkoua/ajax-spacecontrol-esphome

 MQTT version based on jb567 project with small changes and correction.